namacha/python-magichue/README.md

 # Usage

 ## Remote API
-Now it's available to use MagicHome HTTP API.
+It's available to use MagicHome HTTP API.

 You have to login and register your bulb with MagicHome account in advance.
 ### Login with Username/Password